Georges Leygues-class frigate: Design and description

+They were completed with a DRBV 51C search radar, a DRBC 32E fire-control radar and a DRBV 26 early-warning radar.
+For anti-submarine warfare, they were equipped with a DUBV 23B hull-mounted sonar and DUBV 43B towed variable depth sonar.
+For electronic defence, the vessels mounted two Syllex chaff launchers.
+The SENIT 4 tactical data system coordinated sensor data.

 The superstructures were built to optimise resistance to the blast from nuclear explosions.
 The last three ships of the class had their bridges raised one deck to overcome problems experienced by the first four in bad weather, as well as being equipped with DSBV 61 passive linear towed array sonar and several other upgraded systems.